bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_18_Make_Communication_Resilient.md

 Continue with your solution of the last exercise.
 If this does not work, you can checkout the branch [`origin/solution-17-Integrate-Hystrix`](https://github.wdf.sap.corp/cc-java/cc-bulletinboard-ads-spring-webmvc/tree/solution-17-Integrate-Hystrix).<sub><b>[to-do]</b></sub>

 ## Step 1: Implement Tests
-- In order to make outgoing request call substitutable by the test, we first need to prepare the `GetUserCommand` class: in the `run` method extract the code that does the request (`ResponseEntity<User> responseEntity = restTemplate.getForEntity(url, User.class);`) into a **protected method `sendRequest`** using **Eclipse refactoring tools**.
+- In order to make outgoing request call substitutable by the test, we first need to prepare the `GetUserCommand` class: Use **Eclipse refactoring tools** to extract the code that does the request (`ResponseEntity<User> responseEntity = restTemplate.getForEntity(url, User.class);`) from the `run` method, into a **protected method `sendRequest`**.
 With that we can easily provoke long running and failing requests within the test.

 - As part of the `src/test/java` source folder create a new class `GetUserCommandTest` in the package `com.sap.bulletinboard.ads.services` and copy the code from [here](https://github.wdf.sap.corp/raw/cc-java/cc-bulletinboard-ads-spring-webmvc/exercise-18-Make-Communication-Resilient/src/test/java/com/sap/bulletinboard/ads/services/GetUserCommandTest.java).
 <sub><b>[to-do]</b></sub>